Döbling: Location

-Space allocation

-Nearly 32.6% of the Döbling district area is building land (compared to Vienna citywide as 33.3%).
-Of this, 85.2% are made up of housing areas; the proportion of business areas, as 2.2% of the district area, is very low (Vienna 7.6%).
-With a greenspace share of 51.8% (48.3% for Vienna), Döbling is the fifth greenest district of Vienna.
+Nearly 32.6% of the Döbling district area is urban (compared to Vienna citywide as 33.3%).
+Of this, 85.2% is for housing, whilst only 2.2% of the district is taken up by businesses, which is very low compared to other districts (Vienna 7.6%).
+With 51.8% of the district green space (48.3% for Vienna), Döbling is the fifth greenest district of Vienna.
 Agricultural land accounts for 14.9% of district land, with vineyards playing the biggest role around Grinzing, Nußdorf, Sievering, Neustift am Walde, and Salmannsdorf.
-Further 25.4% of the district is forested, plus 5.3% in meadows, 2.7% in small gardens, 2.5% in parks, and 0.9% as sports and recreational areas.
-Of the remaining district territory, 11.0% are traffic/transport areas and 4.6% bodies of water.
-While the proportion of water is higher in relation to the whole city of Vienna, the proportion of traffic is below.
+A further 25.4% of the district is forested, plus 5.3% for meadows, 2.7% for small gardens, 2.5% for parks, and 0.9% as sports and recreational areas.
+Of the remaining district territory, 11.0% is taken up by transportation and 4.6% by bodies of water.
+While the proportion of water is higher in relation to the whole city of Vienna, the proportion of transportation is lower.